 Candidates may also submit a recent (less than 12 months) colour photograph for inclusion with the candidate profile statement in the booklet to accompany the voting papers.
-Photos should also be provided electronically, on media device or as an attachment to an email to the electoral officer.
+Photos should also be provided electronically, on a media device, or as an attachment to an email to the Electoral Officer or Deputy Electoral Officer.

-If hard copy photographs are provided, then two copies of each photo should be provided with the candidate's name clearly printed on the rear of each photograph (care needs to be taken when labelling hard copies of photos to ensure the photo image is not damaged in the process).
+If hard copy photographs are provided, then two copies of each photo should be provided with the candidate's name clearly printed on the rear of each photograph (Care needs to be taken when labelling hard copies of photos to ensure the photo image is not damaged in the process).
 Photos will not be returned to candidates.